A Walter Ulric Story

-We followed Conrad through the dead leaves and briars until we came to an old shack.
+We followed him through the dead leaves and briars until we came to an old shack.
 Conrad approached the structure.

 “Um, Conrad,” I said, “I don’t think that’s a smart idea.”

-Conrad ignored me and opened the door.
-The air was thick with the foul scent of death.
-Conrad entered first, and I followed.
-Steve gagged as he entered behind me.
+Ignoring me, Conrad opened the door of the shack with a loud creaking noise.
+The foul stench of death and decay emanated from within.
+Choking slightly, Conrad entered the wooden structure.
 We crept quietly and carefully around the small kitchen.
-I heard the drone of insects emanating from the next room.
-I followed my ears to find a gruesome sight; the body of a man seated in an old rocking chair, many days dead.
-An old sickle was lodged between his ribs.
+Insects droned in the next room.
+I followed my ears to a gruesome sight; the rotting body of a man seated in an old rocking chair, an old sickle lodged between his ribs.
 The minister nearly vomited.

 “We need to call the sheriff,” I said in a monotone voice.

-Soon enough, Sheriff Donne and all five of his deputies, plus the county coroner swarmed the shack, taking evidence and asking us questions.
+Soon enough, Sheriff Donne and all three of his deputies, plus the county coroner swarmed the shack, taking evidence and asking us questions.